+11 Staff wishing to send or receive personal e-mail messages whilst at work should use a web-based external email service such as those provided by Google, Yahoo, or Microsoft etc.

-- i) Only a user's UEA assigned e-mail address will be used to send e-mail messages from the University to the user.
-Undergraduate and post graduate (PGT and PGR) students wishing to read their e-mails from the University using an external service provider's e-mail system are responsible for changing the settings on their UEA e-mail account so that messages are automatically forwarded to the external service provider's system.
-Staff should also be aware of 3.11a above.
-Students are reminded that the University's General Regulations for Students require them to be in a position to respond to any notice or communication directed to them within 48 hours of it being made available to them i.e. of it being posted on a notice board, on their University e-mail account or in their pigeonhole. - j) Users should note that their use of the University e-mail system is not private and that whilst continuing to maintain the privacy of personal mail, the University reserves the right to inspect and disclose the contents of e-mails under special circumstances as declared in section 4 'Monitoring and Privacy'. - k) Files downloaded from the internet, including mobile code and files attached to electronic mail, must be treated with the utmost care to safeguard against both malicious code and inappropriate material.
+- k) Users should note that their use of the University e-mail system is not private and that whilst continuing to maintain the privacy of personal mail, the University reserves the right to inspect and disclose the contents of e-mails under special circumstances as declared in section 4 'Monitoring and Privacy'. - I) Files downloaded from the internet, including mobile code12 and files attached to electronic mail, must be treated with the utmost care to safeguard against both malicious code and inappropriate material.
 Such files, or any others not known to come from a trusted source, must be scanned for possible malicious code before being opened.